-WHAT MAKES THIS WINE UNIQUE?
-This unique collaboration between winemaker Raúl Pérez and lifelong viticulturist, Rodri Mendez extracts single Vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
-Wines are Fresh acid, low alcohol (12.5%) red that undergo a process of whole cluster fermentation in 12-year-old foudre.
+This unique wine is made from single vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
+This is a fresh, acid, low alcohol red wine with balanced acidity that undergoes a process of whole cluster fermentation in 12-year-old foudre.

-GRAPE: 100% Caino.
+100% Caiño.
 Vines planted in 1862.
 Tended in sandy and granite soil at 80 m (262 ft) elevation